camille-readbean/tp/docs/UserGuide.md

 find-name theo
 ```

-1. `find-name` This is the command for editing a client
+1. `find-name` This is the command for finding a client by their name.
 2. `Theo` specifies the name parameter as Theo.
 This sets the keyword for the search.
    1. It is possible to have more than 1 word, see [`find-name`](#locating-clients-by-name-find-name).
-3. The client list will now display every client whose name ocntains at least one word in the keywords given.
+3. The client list will now display every client whose name contains at least one word in the keywords given.

 ![](images/new-user-tutorial/findNameCommand.png)